ActioPtyLtd/datapipes-pipescript/README.md

 Special Chars:

-* `* (“all values”) - used to select all values within a field.
+* &ast; (“all values”) - used to select all values within a field.
 For example, “*” in the minute field means “every minute”.

 * ? (“no specific value”) - useful when you need to specify something in one of the two fields in which the character is allowed, but not the other.
 For example, if I want my trigger to fire on a particular day of the month (say, the 10th), but don’t care what day of the week that happens to be, I would put “10” in the day-of-month field, and “?” in the day-of-week field.
 See the examples below for clarification.

-* - used to specify ranges.
+* `-` used to specify ranges.
 For example, “10-12” in the hour field means “the hours 10, 11 and 12”.

 * , used to specify additional values.
 For example, “MON,WED,FRI” in the day-of-week field means “the days Monday, Wednesday, and Friday”.